nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: Find specific person(s) using the `find` command.

    2. Test case: `delete 1`<br>
       Expected: First person displayed in the search results is deleted from the application.
 Details of the deleted person shown in the status message.
-Timestamp in the status bar is updated.

    3. Test case: `delete 1 2`<br>
       Expected: First and second persons displayed in the search results are deleted from the application.
 Details of the deleted persons shown in the status message.
-Timestamp in the status bar is updated.

    4. Test case: `delete 3 1 2`<br>
       Expected: First, second and third persons displayed in the search results are deleted from the application.
 Details of the deleted persons shown in the status message.
-Timestamp in the status bar is updated.

    5. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.